fortyoneplustwo/timestamp/README.md

 - Press the `<Return>` key to save a note.
 - Click on a timestamp `t` to play the recorded audio at `time = t`.
 - Pause the recording and resume at any time.
-- Double click a note to edit it.
-- Click the copy button to copy the entire page of notes to the clipboard.
+- Save notes to a downloadable text file.

 ## Design choices and implementation
   - Implemented using the Vue Options API.
   - Typewriter-inspired UI has the page growing from top to bottom as more notes are added.
 Such a design allows for implementation of the page and the editor as separate components.
   - The page is implemented as a list rendering of note components.
-  - A left margin separates the timestamps from the text and makes the page look like a notebook page.
+I decided to experiment with this as an alternative to building a text editor.
   - Designed in vanilla CSS
 ## Audio recording
 The application makes use of the [MediaStream Recording API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API) native to the browser.
 The API does not track the duration of recorded audio, so we have to keep track of it ourselves in order to calculate a note's timestamp.